mathphreak/yummy-goodness/README.md

 ## TODO

-- Enemies buy things more competently
 - Simulate rounds of game
-    - Matchups are better handled
     - Plant and defuse the bomb
-    - Pick up enemy weapons sometimes
+    - Shots hit head/body/legs
+    - Grenades aren't useless
 - Appease the gods of line length and dead code